 Uganda is nicknamed the “pearl of Africa” thanks to its mountain ranges, lush forests, teeming wildlife, waterfalls, volcanic lakes and fantastic landscapes.
-This country still little beaten by mass tourism can offer many surprises including the unforgettable encounter with mountain gorillas and chimpanzees.
-We have visited Uganda twice because it is a wonderful country, its nature and its breathtaking landscapes have truly enchanted us.
+This country, still little beaten by mass tourism, can offer many surprises, including the unforgettable encounter with mountain gorillas and chimpanzees.
+We have visited Uganda twice because it is a wonderful country; its nature and breathtaking landscapes have truly enchanted us.
 We must say that, unlike other countries such as Kenya or Tanzania, we have seen far fewer animals in the parks, but the gorilla tracking in the deep forest is undoubtedly worth the trip.

 1° Day: KAMPALA

 2° Day: KAMPALA – RHINO SANCTUARY – MURCHINSON FALLS NATIONAL PARK

 3° Day: MURCHINSON FALLS NATIONAL PARK

 4° Day: MURCHINSON FALLS NATIONAL PARK – BUTIABA (fishermen village) – FORT PORTAL

 5° Day: FORT PORTAL – CRATERS LAKES – QUEEN ELIZABETH NATIONAL PARK

 6° Day: QUEEN ELIZABETH N.P.
 (KALINZU FOREST – KAZINGA CHANNEL CRUISE)

 7° Day: QUEEN ELIZABETH N.P.
 (ISHASA SECTOR) – LAKE BUNYONYI